A bewitching book - The Tribune

 Gift to fellow teacher turns into full chapter read

-CHESAPEAKE — When Chesapeake Elementary School third grade teacher Amanda McClelland had to go into the hospital in March for brain surgery, the COVID-19 pandemic had led to limits on visitors in hospitals.
+CHESAPEAKE — When Chesapeake Elementary School third grade teacher Becki McClelland had to go into the hospital in March for brain surgery, the COVID-19 pandemic had led to limits on visitors in hospitals.

 In order to boost her spirits before she was admitted, her fellow teacher Amanda Davis dropped off a special package on her porch, as schools were closed.